 - reduces the production of glucose by the liver.

 Sulfonylureas are the oldest classes of oral diabetes medications.
 Sulfonylureas work primarily by stimulating the release of insulin.
-Insulin is the hormone responsible for regulating blood glucose by increasing the uptake of blood glucose by tissues and increasing storage of glucose in the liver.
+Insulin is the hormone responsible for regulating blood glucose by increasing the uptake of blood glucose by tissues and increasing the storage of glucose in the liver.

 Meglitinides and sulfonylureas have a similar mechanism of action.
 Meglitinides are short-acting glucose-lowering medications.
 They stimulate the secretion of insulin from the pancreas.

 Thiazolidinediones enhance insulin sensitivity meaning that the effect of a given amount of insulin is greater.
 Thiazolidinediones also are referred to as peroxisome proliferator-activated receptor ? or PPAR-? agonists.

 α-glucosidase inhibitors delay the digestion and absorption of starch or carbohydrates by inhibiting enzymes in the small intestine which help breakdown these molecules.
 The starches and carbohydrates are broken down into glucose, which then is absorbed from the intestine and increases the level in the blood.

 DPP-4 inhibitors help lower blood glucose by increasing the production of insulin from the pancreas and reducing the release of glucose from the liver.

 SGLT2 inhibitors or sodium-glucose cotransporter 2 inhibitors are the newest class of oral diabetes medications.
-They work by reducing absorption of glucose from the fluid that is filtered from blood by the kidney, causing more glucose to be eliminated in the urine.
+They work by reducing the absorption of glucose from the fluid that is filtered from the blood by the kidney, causing more glucose to be eliminated in the urine.
 These medications increase urinary glucose excretion and consequently lower blood sugar levels.